pm67nz/git-novice/_episodes/04-changes.md

 about the Red Planet's suitability as a base.
 We'll use `nano` to edit the file;
 you can use whatever editor you like.
-In particular, this does not have to be the `core.editor` you set globally earlier.
-But remember, the bash command to create or edit a new file will depend on the editor you choose (it might not be `nano`).
+The bash command to create or edit a new file will depend on the editor you choose (it might not be `nano`).
 For a refresher on text editors, check out ["Which Editor?"](https://swcarpentry.github.io/shell-novice/03-create/) in [The Unix Shell](https://swcarpentry.github.io/shell-novice/) lesson.

 ~~~
 $ nano mars.txt